ba-st/Evelyn/Source/Evelyn-Tests.package/EvolutionaryAlgorithmContextBuilderTest.class/README.md

-In the tests its not possible test accessors  of the created object because it has them encapsulated.
+In the tests it is not possible to test the accessors of the object created because they are encapsulated